zobweyt/Discord.Net.Template/README.md

 ```

 > **Warning:**
-Instead of using `dotnet run` to run application in production, create a deployment using the `dotnet publish` command and [deploy](https://discordnet.dev/guides/deployment/deployment.html) the published output.
+Instead of using the `dotnet run` in production, create a deployment using the `dotnet publish` command and [deploy](https://discordnet.dev/guides/deployment) the output.

+### Further customization

+Here's what you can also do:
+* Modify all instances of “template” to reflect your application's name.
+* Rewrite the [`README.md`](https://github.com/zobweyt/Discord.Net.Template/blob/main/README.md) file to fit your needs.
+* Follow the TODOs across the solution.

 ## 🧪 Testing